LeahRoberts/DISCus/README.md

 **BWA and SAMtools installation**

-The appropriate BWA and SAMtools versions can be downloaded as tar.bz2 files from the above links and installed following the makers instructions.
+Appropriate BWA and SAMtools versions can be downloaded as tar.bz2 files (following the above links).
+If they are in your downloads folder, we recommend moving them to either a ~/bin directory or to your desktop.
+Extract them on the command line using:

+	$ cd <place where you downloaded them>
+	$ tar jxf <filename>.tar.bz2

+Follow the README within each folder for further intallation instructions.

 BWA and SAMtools will need to be in your $PATH so that DISCus can call them as needed from the command line.
-To do this, determine the full PATH to your BWA/SAMtools installation and add this to your .bashrc:
+To do this, determine the full PATH to your BWA/SAMtools installation and add this to your $PATH:

 Open terminal and located where you have installed BWA/SAMtools.
 In the BWA/SAMtools installation folder::